Michael-Mazar/BCI4ALS/README.md

 ### **resources**
 Includes resource files (e.g., images, electrodes mapping file, etc.)

+- `chan_loc.locs` - mapping between channels (electrodes) and their physical locations on the headset.
+Used to process the data in Matlab.
+- `montage_ultracortex.ced` - mapping bewtween electore numbers and their labels.
+Used in EEGLab/Lab Recorder (Please see the course's recording guide for more details)
 ## Trobuleshooting

 ### Our offline classifier preforms very poorly